carbonplan/research/articles/soil-protocols-explainer/index.md

 <ScoreSummary id='safeguards' />

-With only one partial exception, no protocols include strong requirements around landowner protections, data privacy, or community engagement.
+Only two of the protocols reviewed (Gold Standard and Plan Vivo) included requirements around landowner protections, data privacy, or community engagement.
 Most are simply silent.
-In a couple of cases, protocols gesture towards these issues with recommendations or plans for future engagement, but these provisions are far from robust and lack specificity.
+In a couple of cases, protocols gesture towards these issues with recommendations or plans for future engagement, but these provisions are far from robust and lack specificity.<Cite id='safeguards.update'/>

 As researchers without deep expertise in social and local environmental safeguards, we hesitate to say what should be required or how to ensure that standards deliver more than a box-checking exercise.
-Nevertheless, the near-total absence of even superficial standards was notable in a sector where land use decisions can have profound impacts on communities and local environments.
+Nevertheless, the common absence of even superficial standards was notable in a sector where land use decisions can have profound impacts on communities and local environments.

 ## Conclusions